marquesafonso/scraping101_py/README.md

 ## Installation and set up

-Git and Python (you can change the version in Pipfile) is assumed.
+Git and Python (you can change the version in Pipfile) installation is assumed.
 To set up run:

 ```
 git clone git@github.com:marquesafonso/scraping101_py.git